Regularity theory and geometry of unbalanced optimal transport: The Wasserstein-Fisher-Rao metric

-\end{proposition} Note that $(z_0, z_1)$ may not be continuous as needed in \eqref{Eq:Reformulation} but \eqref{eq:optimalite} still holds true.
-The approximate differentiable proof of this proposition (being more technical) is given in Appendix \ref{Sec:OtherProofs}, we prefer to discuss the corresponding formulation of the Monge-Amp\`ere equation hereafter and a simple sketch of proof following the results in Section~\ref{SecDualRegularity}.
+Note that $(z_0, z_1)$ may not be continuous as needed in \eqref{Eq:Reformulation} but \eqref{eq:optimalite} still holds true.
+We start by giving a simple sketch of the proof following the results in Section~\ref{SecDualRegularity}.
+We then provide in proof 2 the approximate differentiability property and we discuss the corresponding formulation of the Monge-Amp\`ere equation.